-- (i) domains of change: the interventions that are under your control are your project activities and deliverables, the changes that you can influence directly are intermediate changes (clustered in the intermediate change domains) and the change you can only influence indirectly is an outcome statement of a project.
-Make sure to make a difference between intermediate changes and outcome statement (the outcome statement is not a sum(mary) of the intermediate changes but comes forth from the realisation of the intermediate changes. - (ii) In the case of SI and TEAM projects it is very likely that not all domains are represented in your project. - 7.
-Go through your Theory of Change again and ask yourself if the flow of subsequent steps is logical.
+- 5. Go through your Theory of Change again and ask yourself if the flow of subsequent steps is logical.
 Are there any steps missing?
 Is the overall ToC coherent?
 What else might each step lead to?
 Will the different changes be sufficient?
 Did we sufficiently take into account stakeholders' attitudes and interests?
-What contextual factors are important? - 8.
-The final step in mapping pathways of change is the identification of risks and assumptions, which in the case of TEAM fully fledged proposals will provide input for Module 6.
-SI projects and TEAM concept notes are not required to fill out the risk module.
+What contextual factors are important? - 6.
+The final step in mapping pathways of change is the identification of risks and assumptions, which can be integrated in the Theory of Change narrative since in the case of SI projects the risk module is not to be filled out.